Scoping

 }

 Unfortunately, it looks too good to be true...
-What's the catch ?
-Where is the tradeoff ?
+What's the catch?
+Where is the tradeoff?

-To make this possible, it uses a typestate pattern, but some of the types are hard to access as a user as they are defined deep in the generated i18n
+To make this possible, it uses a typestate pattern, but some of the types are hard to access as a user as they are defined deep in the generated i18n module.

 This makes it difficult to write the type of a scoped context or a scoped locale.

-But once you scope it, the S
+But once you scope it, the S parameters will look like i18n::namespaces::ns_namespace::subkeys::sk_subkeys::subkeys_subkeys.

-This makes it difficult to pass a scoped type around, as it would require writing I18nContext<Locale, i18n::namespaces::ns_namespace::subkeys::sk_subkeys::subkeys_subkeys>
+This makes it difficult to pass a scoped type around, as it would require writing I18nContext<Locale, i18n::namespaces::ns_namespace::subkeys::sk_subkeys::subkeys_subkeys>.

 let i18n = { leptos_i18n::__private::scope_ctx_util(use_i18n(), |_k| &_k.$keys) };